 pro: the chairs already declared consensus to publish in November 2025, so objections are improper beyond the formal appeal already filed (statement) (statement)

-con: not true; after the chairs issued "last call" for publication of version 05 in November 2025, there were many objections and no consensus, as the chairs officially admitted in December 2025: "In summary, we do not have consensus to publish the document as is." (statement) (statement)
+con: not true; after the chairs issued "last call" for publication of version 05 in November 2025, there were many objections and no consensus, as the chairs officially admitted in December 2025: "In summary, we do not have consensus to publish the document as is." (statement) (statement) (statement)

 con: the cited appeal is actually regarding an April 2025 chair declaration of consensus to adopt the spec, not regarding what happened in November 2025 (statement)